Why Are My Cats Ears Hot?

-Why are my cats ears hot?
+Do you know why are my cats ears hot?
 Cats have a higher body temperature than humans.
 A normal cat’s body will be at 39.2 degrees Celsius.
 However, the temperature in the cat’s ear area is even higher.
 Many cat owners are often confused when they find that the cat’s ears are hotter than other parts of the body.
 But is this something to worry about.
 Let’s find out to get the answer!

 When feeling that the cat’s ears are hotter than other locations, many cat owners often think of fever immediately.
 So this true?
 Why are cat ears hotter?
+There are some reasons for why are my cats ears hot:

 Cat Ears Get Hot Due to Exposure to Heat Sources